Sunflower Student Movement: Hillary Clinton comments

+Local and general elections

 In August 2014, leaders of the student movement visited the United States, meeting with the US Congress, Department of State and the American Institute in Taiwan.
-The delegation of students led by Lin Fei-fan reiterated their rejection of the one China policy, further commenting that if Taiwanese president Ma Ying-jeou met with Chinese leader Xi Jinping, students would protest again.
+The delegation of students led by Lin Fei-fan reiterated their rejection of the One China policy, further commenting that if Taiwanese president Ma Ying-jeou met with Chinese leader Xi Jinping, students would protest again.
 Lin stressed that the movement was not controlled by either the Kuomintang or Democratic Progressive Party.
 Chen Wei-ting and Huang Kuo-chang both called the movement a "third force" in the politics of Taiwan.

-The KMT suffered heavy setbacks in the 2014 local elections and the 2016 general elections.
+The KMT suffered heavy setbacks in the 2014 local elections in December 2014.
+The party of then President Ma Ying-jeou lost to the DPP in many election contests for 11,130 mayors, councillors and town chiefs throughout the country.

-On July 23, 2015, a related protest occurred, as the Ministry of Education was stormed by Anti Black Box Movement protesters.
+On July 23, 2015, a protest related to the Sunflower Movement occurred, as high school students surrounded and briefly occupied the Ministry of Education due to proposed social studies curriculum changes as well as student distress about political corruption; it was referred to as the Anti Black Box Movement.

 New Power Party

 In 2015, the New Power Party emerged from the Sunflower Movement, advocating universal human rights, civil and political liberties, as well as Taiwan independence.

-In the 2016 Legislative Yuan election, Freddy Lim, one of the party's founders, defeated incumbent Kuomintang legislator Lin Yu-fang in the Zhongzheng–Wanhua constituency.
+The KMT experienced losses in the 2016 Taiwan general election.
+One of the New Power Party founders, Freddy Lim defeated incumbent KMT legislator Lin Yu-fang in the 2016 Legislative Yuan election for the Zhongzheng–Wanhua constituency.
+The New Power Party won a total of five seats in the Legislative Yuan (including Lim); it became the third-largest political party of Taiwan.